ANEMIA

 Can you take iron and lactoferrin together?

 However, it is important to speak with a healthcare provider before beginning any supplementation.
+If you are pregnant or nursing, consult your healthcare professional before use.

 What kind of lactoferrin should I choose?